etiennebr/taco/README.md

 taco
 ====

-Taco is  package for R that provides an interface to easily wrap system calls and command line.
+Taco is a package for R that provides an interface to easily wrap system calls and command line.
 You can easily chain command line arguments and provide simple validation.
 Taco is in its infancy.
 If you see something missing, add an issue at the top of this page.